River Valley Metro Mass Transit District: Kankakee Transfer Center Upgrade

 The need for an upgrade of the current Kankakee Transfer Center, or Kankakee Metro CENTRE, has been noted since 2010.
 Preliminary work has begun with an estimated completion in 2022.

 Routes

-River Valley Metro operates 11 fixed-regular bus routes and 2 commuter routes.
-The Midway Airport route was added in 2014 and University Park Metra train station commuter route was added in 2008.
+River Valley Metro operates 13 fixed-regular bus routes and 1 commuter route.
+The Midway Airport route was added in 2014 and the University Park Metra train station commuter route was added in 2008; however, the University Park service has since been suspended.